jsacco1/vcf_annotate/README.md

 - *percent_variant_support*: percent of reads supporting variant
 - *exac_allele_freq*: allele frequency, from ExAC

 Note: If there are multiple variant effects, the annotation is the *most deleterious* one.
-Script contains the an ordered list of variant effect severity, sourced from Ensembl.
+Script contains an ordered list of variant effect severity, sourced from Ensembl.

 ## Usage
 Command line: